nicbrow3/Notion-Books-webapp/README.md

-Absolutely.
-Here is the complete README in raw Markdown format, ready to be copied directly into your `README.md` file.

 # Notion Books

+Connect book data to your Notion databases.

-A web application that fetches book information from Google Books & Open Library, also includea audiobook data from Audnexus, and adds it to your Notion database after your review.
+A web application that fetches book information from Google Books & Open Library, also includes audiobook data from Audnexus, then adds it to your Notion database after your review.

 ![alt text](screenshots/BookDetails.png)
 ## ✨ Features